DBAmon

 T_TLog_Full: N

 (Optional) The warning (ww) and critical (cc) thresholds when checking the transaction logs.
+The results of DBCC SQLPERF (LOGSPACE) are compared to this threshold for each DB.
+Note that there is 1 value from DBCC SQLPERF (LOGSPACE) for each DB, regardless of the number of TLogs the DB has.
 If you do not want this check to occur, specify N. 80/85 95/99

 DBAmon.com